 Emergency?
-Don’t hesitate to call the police, sheriff or fire department.
+Don’t hesitate to call the police, sheriff, or fire department.

 You are the eyes and ears of your community.
 In addition to local police, you can contact your local constable to enforce any of the following litter laws.